MilowB/DonatelloPyzza/README.md

 # EnvironmentGrid

 A simple environment for teaching purpose.
-A turtle can move in a grid and touch each cell.
+A turtle can move in a grid and touch each cell until it find the salad.

+Possibility to add walls and automatically generate the grids.

 # How to use ?